software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

    commit
 ```

-A new branch can be created with the `git branch <name-of-the-branch>` (replace the `<name-of-the-branch>` with name of the branch) command in Git Bash.
-Let's create a branch and _name it our GitHub username with lowercase letters_.
+A new branch can be created with the `git branch <name-of-the-branch>` command in Git Bash.
+Let's create a branch and name it based on the small feature developed in the branch (for example, `change-add-message-button-color`).
 First, pull the latest changes from GitHub using the `git pull` command.
 Then, create the branch:

 ```bash
 git branch <name-of-my-branch>